-On the first day of the week, Mary of Magdala came to the tomb early in the morning, while it was still dark, and saw the stone removed from the tomb.
-So she ran and went to Simon Peter and to the other disciple whom Jesus loved, and told them, “They have taken the Lord from the tomb, and we don’t know where they put him.”
+On the first day of the week, Mary Magdalene came to the tomb early in the morning while it was still dark, and saw that the stone had been removed from the tomb.
+So she ran off to Simon Peter and the other disciple, the one whom Jesus loved, and told them, “They have taken the Lord from the tomb, and we don’t know where they put him.”
 So Peter and the other disciple went out and came to the tomb.
-They both ran, but the other disciple ran faster than Peter and arrived at the tomb first; he bent down and saw the burial cloths there, but did not go in.
-When Simon Peter arrived after him, he went into the tomb and saw the burial cloths there, and the cloth that had covered his head, not with the burial cloths but rolled up in a separate place.
-Then the other disciple also went in, the one who had arrived at the tomb first, and he saw and believed; for as yet they did not understand the scripture, that he had to rise from the dead.
+They both ran, but the other disciple ran faster than Peter, and arrived at the tomb first; he bent down to look in and saw the burial cloths there, but did not go in.
+When Simon Peter arrived after him, he went into the tomb and saw the burial cloths there, and the cloth that had covered his head, not lying with the burial cloths but rolled up in a separate place.
+Then the other disciple, who reached the tomb first, also went in, and he saw and believed; for as yet they did not understand the scripture, that he had to rise from the dead.

 Petition: Lord Jesus, grant me the joy of seeing my hopes constantly kindled by your power over sin and death.
 May the strength of your resurrection overcome the weaknesses of my human nature.

 - Confusing Signs: Without faith, realities that should inspire hope and expectation only cause confusion.
 Jesus’ empty tomb is the sign of the most complete victory, the most extreme love and the most powerful presence.
 Mary Magdalene, Peter and John all see the empty tomb.
 But their limited faith needs time to grow and completely accept the great gift that is offered to them.
 In approaching the mystery of God, I must stoke up my faith.
 Otherwise, what should cause hope and courage will only wind up becoming a stumbling block for me.
 Only a sincere and generous faith in Christ enables me to take the circumstances of life in hope, confidence and security.